Massachusetts's 9th congressional district

 Massachusetts's 9th congressional district is located in eastern Massachusetts.
-It is represented by Democrat William R. Keating.
-The 9th district is the least Democratic congressional district in Massachusetts, according to the Cook Partisan Voting Index.
+It is represented by Democrat Bill Keating.
+With a Cook Partisan Voting Index rating of D+6, it is the least Democratic district in Massachusetts, a state with an all-Democratic congressional delegation.

 Redistricting after the 2010 census eliminated Massachusetts's 10th congressional district; the 9th covers much of the old 10th's eastern portion.
 The district also added some Plymouth County communities from the old 4th district, and some Bristol County communities from the old 3rd and 4th districts.
 It eliminated a few easternmost Norfolk County communities and northernmost Plymouth County communities.

 From 1963 to 2013, the 9th covered most of southern Boston, and in its latter years, it included many of Boston's southern suburbs.
 Most of that territory is now the 8th district.

-Election results from presidential races
+Recent election results from statewide races

 Cities and towns in the district

-All of Barnstable County, Dukes County, and Nantucket County.

-The following municipalities in Bristol County:

-Acushnet, Dartmouth, Fairhaven, Fall River: Wards 1–3, Ward 6, Precincts A and B in Ward 4, Precincts A and B in Ward 5, New Bedford, and Westport.

-The following municipalities in Plymouth County:
+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of six counties and 49 municipalities: